smpio/kubernator/README.md

 ## Getting started

-There are many ways to run Kubernator:
+There are many ways to run `Kubernator`:

 ### Install on cluster (recommended)